 Premature Aging 101

 Your physical appearance is largely the result of genetics, but when it comes to the signs of aging, there are many lifestyle factors that can cause them to appear faster.
-The primary cause is due to UV exposure (usually through sun and tanning beds), although cigarette smoking comes in at a close second, since it dries your skin and depletes vitamin C (more about this next).
+The primary cause is due to UV exposure (usually through sun and tanning beds), although cigarette smoking comes in at a close second since it dries your skin and depletes vitamin C.

-With this said, do Brevena’s ingredients help address these?
+With this said, will Brevena Restore & Hydrate Overnight Cream’s ingredients help address causes like these?

 Brevena’s Ingredients Profile